robertesler/cordova-pd/README.md

 # UPDATE
-I have updated as of April 1, 2022 to the most recent libpd package for iOS.
-Still working on Android.
-You can of course do this manually if you like, but you would need to know a little bit about how a cordova plugin works.
+I have updated as of April 1, 2022 to the most recent libpd package for iOS and Android.
+You can of course always update the libp packages manually if you like, but you would need to know a little bit about how a cordova plugin works.

 # Introduction
 This plugin is meant to unite the libpd and cordova frameworks so app developers can